This post may contain affiliate links. Please see my disclosure policy

 - Easy.
 This is a really easy recipe to make, whether you’re using an Instant Pot or a crock pot.
 All you have to do is mix the ingredients together, cook the pork on an automatic setting, and then shred the meat.
 That’s it!

 - Affordable.
-This is a restaurant-quality pork dish that’s very affordable.
 Pork shoulder is one of the most reasonably priced cuts of meat that you can buy, and this recipe only has a handful of other ingredients, all of which are quite affordable.

 - So flavorful.
-I really can’t put into words just how much flavor this Mississippi pork roast has.
-You’ve got to make it to believe it!
+It really is hard to describe how much flavor is achieved with so few ingredients.
 The pepperoncini adds spiciness and acidity, the ranch adds tanginess and creaminess, the butter adds richness, and the au jus adds such a meaty and savory flavor.
-Your taste buds will be dancing after eating this for dinner.

 - Pork shoulder – Cut the meat into 3 or 4-inch chunks.